shannonalliance/mlflow-on-ec2-with-s3-artifacts-and-basic-auth/README.md

 terraform destroy
 ```

-This cannot be undone, and you will need to re-configure the ip adddress in the `terraform/mlflow/mlflow_server/hosts.ini` when redeploying.
+This cannot be undone, and you will need to re-configure the ip address in the `terraform/mlflow/mlflow_server/hosts.ini` when redeploying.